vsislab/Matterport3D-Layout/README.md

 # Submit Your Result

-After you finished your training and predicting your model, you can submit your result with yours by email <info@vsislab.com>.
-Please note that keep your information correct.
+The testing set contains only (1) Color image and (6) Intrinsic matrix of the camera.
+Please submit your layout estimation result of the testing set to email <info@vsislab.com> or <chluzhre@gmail.com> for performance evaluation.
+Please note to keep your information correct.

 ### What to submit
 A matlab structure containing the following fields: